Peppe2705/ASL-alphabet-detection/README.md

 <h3> Annotation </h3>
 After the images were collected, an annotation phase was required.
 A tool called <a href="https://www.cvat.ai/">Computer Vision Annotation</a> was used to draw outlines for object detection.
 This process facilitated the clear identification and delineation of the signs within the images.

+<h3> Export phase </h3>
+Finally, the work has been exported in a format compatible with the requirements of our YOLOv8 model.
+Essentially, our labels are text files containing five values each: the first represents the object class identifier, the second and third represent the x and y coordinates of the object within the image, while the fourth and fifth values represent the width and height of the object in the image.